project-fifo/docs/technical/api/roles.rst

    :status 404: the session was not found
    :status 503: one or more subsystems could not be reached

+   :>json string uuid: UUID of the role
+   :>json string name: name of the role
+   :>json array permissions: list of permissions that are associated with that role :>json object metadata: metadata associated with that role

 .. http:delete:: /roles/(uuid:roles)